 Many fertilizers contain pre-emergent herbicides or post-emergent herbicides for weed control as a bonus.

-Pre-emergent weed-and-feed fertilizers applied in early spring prevent common summer weeds such as crabgrass.
+Pre-emergent herbicides are weed-and-feed fertilizers applied in early spring to prevent common summer weeds such as crabgrass.
+Check out Lawnstarter’s article on the best pre-emergent herbicides for more information.

-Post-emergents kill weeds that have already sprouted in your lawn.
+Post-emergent herbicides kill weeds that have already sprouted in your lawn.
+Lawnstarter has an article specifically on the best post-emergent herbicides for more information.

 Seasonal Lawn Fertilizers

-Some fertilizers are designed to use at specific times of year.
+Some fertilizers are designed to be used during a specific growing season.
 If you choose to use seasonal fertilizers, you’ll need to purchase a different product for each application throughout the year.
 You shouldn’t use a summer fertilizer in fall or vice versa.

 Phosphate-free fertilizer is fertilizer that doesn’t contain any phosphorus.